HenningM/jstimezonedetect/README.md

 ## Use Case

-The script is useful if you do not want to disturb your user's with questions about what time zone they are in.
-You can rely on this script to give you a key that is usable for server side date time normalisations across time zones.
+The script is useful if you do not want to disturb your users with questions about what time zone they are in.
+You can rely on this script to give you a key that is usable for server side datetime normalisations across time zones.

 ## Limitations

-This script does not do geo-location.
+This script does not do geo-location, nor does it care very much about historical time zones.

 So if you are unhappy with the time zone "Europe/Berlin" when the user is in fact in "Europe/Stockholm" - this script is not for you.
-Europe/Berlin and Europe/Stockholm are for nearly all scenarios completely identical, they both represent Central European Time.
+(They are both identical in modern time).

+Also, if it is important to you to know that in Europe/Simferopool (Ukraine) the UTC offset before 1924 was +2.67, sorry, this script will not help you.

+Time zones are a screwed up thing, generally speaking, and the scope of this script is to solve problems concerning modern time zones, in this case from 2010 and forward.

 ## Demo